If you're looking for an easy way to dress up your standard bacon and eggs, look no further than these delicious bacon and egg cups!

 Recipe Supplies

-A standard-sized muffin tin.
+A standard-sized 12 cup muffin tin

 How to Make Bacon Egg Muffin Cups